Open navigation

 Rechtsanwältin | Fachanwältin für Bank- und Kapitalmarktrecht (Certified lawyer for banking and capital markets law)

-Uta Richter specialises in consumer financing and digitisation projects.
-She advises on leasing, loan and sales financing (wholesale/retail) and represents her clients before German state courts.
-Uta’s practice includes assisting banks with the implementation of EU consumer protection directives, drafting consumer and business lease/loan contracts and other standard bank documents including general terms and conditions in all forms.
-She also advises banks on developing new banking products and the securitisation of receivables from the leasing/lending business via asset-backed securities.
-Moreover, she assists with civil and business law matters, distance selling, prospectus liability, marketing campaigns in print media as well as online and represents the interests of banks vis-à-vis dealer associations and institutions.
+Uta Richter is an expert in banking litigation and consumer financing.
+She advises on leasing, credit and sales financing (wholesale/retail) and on digitalisation projects.
+Her practice includes advising on the implementation of the EU Consumer Credit Directive 2023/2225 and other consumer protection directives, drafting real estate financing, loan and leasing agreements for consumers and entrepreneurs as well as other contracts in all forms.
+Uta also provides legal advice on the development of new banking products focusing on sales financing and the securitisation of receivables from leasing and lending transactions (ABS transactions).
+Moreover, she assists with civil and business law matters, prospectus liability, marketing campaigns in traditional media and on the internet.
+She also represents the interests of banks vis-à-vis dealer associations and institutions.

 Uta joined CMS as a qualified lawyer in 1998.
 She is a lecturer at Frankfurt School of Finance & Management and HERA Fortbildungs GmbH der Hessischen Rechtsanwaltschaft (Frankfurter Bank- und Kapitalmarktrechtstage).